vlasky/pdf-reader-mcp/memory-bank/progress.md

 ## 3. Current Status

-Consolidation of PDF tools into `read_pdf` is complete.
+Switch to `pdfjs-dist` and rewrite of `read_pdf` handler is complete.
 Documentation updated.
 Ready for final build and testing.
+Ready for final build and testing.

 ## 4. Known Issues/Risks

-- **`pdf-parse` Limitations:** The accuracy of text extraction, especially for complex layouts or scanned PDFs, depends heavily on `pdf-parse`.
-Page number detection in `pagerender` might need verification (1-based vs 0-based).
+- **`pdfjs-dist` Complexity:** While more maintained, its API is more complex than `pdf-parse`.
+Text extraction accuracy still depends on the PDF structure.
+  Potential compatibility nuances in Node.js environment exist.
 - **Error Handling:** Basic error handling for file access and URL fetching implemented.
 More specific PDF parsing errors might need refinement based on testing.
 - **Performance:** Performance on very large PDF files hasn't been tested.
-- **Tool Consolidation:** While simpler for the agent, the single `read_pdf` handler is now more complex internally.
-Thorough testing of parameter interactions is crucial.
+- **Tool Consolidation:** The single `read_pdf` handler is complex due to library switch and parameter handling.
+Thorough testing is crucial.